brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 require("dotenv").config();
 ```

-This will import `Octokit` and load the contents of our `.env` file.
-The call to `.config()` on the `dotenv` module only needs to happen once.
-As we progress we will refactor that into a more centralized place, but for now we'll leave it here.
+This will import Octokit and load the contents of our `.env` file.
+Technically the call to `.config()` on the `dotenv` module only needs to happen once.
+As we progress we can refactor that into a more centralized place, but for now we'll leave it here.

 Create a class named `GithubClient` and add a constructor function.
-Inside the constructor, we'll create an `instance` property and assign it a new instance of `Octokit`.
-The `Octokit` constructor accepts an options object, to use the personal auth token from from the env variable pass in  `{ auth: process.env.GITHUB_TOKEN }`.
+Inside the constructor, we'll create an `instance` property and assign it a new instance of Octokit.
+The Octokit constructor accepts an options object, to use the personal auth token from from the env variable pass in  `{ auth: process.env.GITHUB_TOKEN }`.

 `.env`
 ```js